USEPA/haztrak/docs/haztrak_book/src/design/sdd.md

 The client is, fundamentally, responsible for rendering the user interface and presenting the user with Haztrak's available functionality.
-Haztrak comes pre-equipped with a client that can be accessed via the user's browser, specifically a single page application (SPA).
+Haztrak comes pre-equipped with a client for the browser, specifically a single page application (SPA).

+The browser client makes extensive use of the [React library and ecosystem](https://react.dev/).

+For more information, see our [chapter on the browser client](./browser-client.md)

 #### Admin Site

-The admin interface is an out-of-the-box feature of the [Django framework](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/)
-It provides a quick, model-centric interface where trusted users can manage content.
-It's not intended to provide a process centric interface, although we will try to provide some customization to make it easier to do admin centric work related to the manifesting process.
+The Admin site provides a quick, model-centric interface where trusted users can manage content.
+It's not intended to provide a process centric interface, admin user's should not be, for example, signing manifests through the admin site.

+The admin interface is an out-of-the-box feature of the [Django framework](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/).
+It can be found by appending `/admin` to the URL of the host and port of HTTP server, for example `http://localhost:8000/admin`

 ### Back End